dbgate/dbgate/README.md

 ```

 ## How to run built electron app locally
 This mode is very similar to production run of electron app.
-Electron app forks process with API on dynamically alocated port, works with compiled javascript files.
+Electron app forks process with API on dynamically allocated port, works with compiled javascript files.

 ```sh
 cd app